jenkinsci/blueocean-acceptance-test/README.md

 # Running on Windows

 Sorry, this is not supported at the moment.
 We'd need to create equivalents of the shell scripts we already have in this project for running on Linux/MacOS.
-Fell like you'd be interested in doing that?
+Feel like you'd be interested in doing that?

 # Running in dev mode